-This routine is broken down into two blocks, each one lasting four weeks.
+This training routine is broken down into two blocks, each one lasting four weeks.

 Block 1 is about getting your muscles used to the routine.
 Week by week, you’ll begin bumping up your RPE (intensity) and the number of reps you’re doing as your body begins to adapt.

 By block 2, you’re ready to step it up a notch.
-Block 2 is about actually building pure strength with each workout and faster than before.
+The goal results of Block 2 are to build pure strength with each workout and faster than before.